 - Near items that will obstruct the vents located on the alarm.
 Do not place the alarm where drapes, furniture, or other objects block the flow of air to the vents.

-My CO Detector Is Beeping, What Does It Mean?
+The Low Level Carbon Monoxide Detector Is Beeping, What Does It Mean?

 Your CO detector will beep primarily for two main reasons: